 Acupuncture - an ancient healing art

-Acupuncture encourages body’s natural healing abilities
+Encourages the body’s natural healing abilities

-Activates self-healing process
+Activates the body’s self-healing process

-Improves the overall functioning of the immune systems
+Improves the overall energy of the body

 What is acupuncture?